bmcleod12/float-your-note/README.md

 * When writing the note, there is no rich text editor available to add in bullet points, tables, etc.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

 ## License

 MIT License